Linux OS Install!

 Star Labs in Central City!
 Yes, there's a real Star Labs beyond DC Comics Central City.
 Their Linux OS line of aluminum laptops with backlit keyboards are top shelf merchandise.
 Nowadays I recommend them, because there's no fuss with having to override (or just endure) all the collateral damage done by Big Tech, as they stamp their large footprint on anything/everything tech.

 As of 2020 onward, I recommend the Intel Core I-3,5,7,9, for muscle work, and the Pentium line of processors for lightweight units; these are good for all Linux Distros.
 AMD still struggles with compatibility issues on dual–boots, where MS was the first OEM.
-Ryzen on Linux rocks on units such as Star Books that have never been touched by MS!
+AMD Ryzen on Linux rocks on units such as Star Books that have never been touched by MS!
 Another Linux OS laptop maker in Germany, Tuxedo Computers, also offers premium Linux only devices.
 One of those laptops, along with a 1TB USB Stick in your pocket, and there's little else you'll need, home or away.

 Videos focus more on the tech ecosystem itself!